cloudinary-training/cld-intro-ruby/README.md

 1. Clone this repo.

-2. Install Cloudinary gem.
+2. Install the Cloudinary gem:

 ```bash
 `gem install cloudinary`
 ```
 3. Set up credentials.

-Create a `./scripts/config.rb` file and copy the value from the ClOUDINARY_URL located in the Cloudinary [Management Console](https://cloudinary.com/console) into the file as an argument for the `config_from_url` command.
-See the `config.rb.sample`.
+Create a `./scripts/config.rb` file and copy the ClOUDINARY_URL value from your Cloudinary [Management Console](https://cloudinary.com/console) into the file as an argument for the `config_from_url` command.
+See the [config.rb.sample](/scripts/config.rb.sample).
 The code below shows two alternatives for adding credentials.

 There are two ways you can make the credentials available.